- Books, Literature, and Writing»

 The Saga of HROLF 'KRAKI' - 9: SKULD'S YULETIDE ATTACK And The Final Reckoning

-The fighting was hard but it went Hrolf's way at first...
+The fighting was hard and it went Hrolf's way to begin with...

 [Be seated friends.
 Take mead or ale, make yourself at home in our great hall.
 Huddle close to the hearth and listen closely as you watch the flames leap to stave off the darkness without.
 This last part in the telling of the saga of king Hrolf is the darkest - yet leads to the light of dawn for another age.
 Hear me, heed my words - and stay your fears!
 All comes well in the end].